Learn about the advantages and disadvantages of ebook publishing and the different ebook formats in this basic ebook publishing guide

 - They have a search function, which makes them easy to navigate when looking for particular information

-- They are mobile – wherever your mobile device is, there are your ebooks
+- They take little computer space to store and are mobile – wherever your mobile device is, there are your ebooks

 - If you like the ebook, you can buy the more expensive printed version